qianweicheng/rasa/examples/rasasc/data/nlu.md

 ## intent:mail_providers_support
 - what mail providers does this app support?
 - what type of providers can this app support?
+- which email providers does this app support?

 ## intent:set_up_gmail_account
 - how do i set up my gmail account?